haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - Generic state based visibility toggler for UI components (there is a component for visibility)
 - Think about cancellability + moves having hit
 	- Currently can't cancel rest of active
-- Maybe if player collision used diamond shaped colliders it would be easier to handle sliding off when landing on the other player
 - Toasts
 - Attributes like startup reduction and stun increase to and from inventory
 - [[Stance system]]